e2000mann/questionnaire-engine/README.md

 ## Uploading pre-made JSON files for questionnaire
 - Use the names written next to each type of question in "Features" to specify what each question is.
 - Have each set of images as a zip file.
 The server will extract & only accept if all the files are images & specified in the JSON.

+*This works but because of COVID it can't be taken out of development mode